SamNazar/samnazar.github.io/_posts/articles/2016-04-05-setting-up-dvwa-in-a-kali-vm.md

 You should now be redirected to the [login page](http://localhost/dvwa/login.php).
 The default credentials are admin/password.

 You can shut down the VM and save state to pick up where you left off.

+Thanks to [Linh Nguyen](https://theotherlinh.com/) for some useful notes and input.